Optimizing ply angles#

 This example uses the optimization_model.dat file, which contains a simple ACP model of a rounded square tube.

 The prepare_acp_model function imports the optimization_model.dat file into a new ACP model and creates a lay-up with six plies.
-It returns a ACPWorkflow object that can be used to access the model and generate the output files.
+It returns the Model instance.

 input_file = get_example_file(